Retail format: Chain store

 Chain store is one of a series of stores owned by the same company and selling the same or similar merchandise.
 Chain stores aim to benefit from volume buying discounts (economies of scale) and achieve cost savings through economies of scope (e.g. centralised warehousing, marketing, promotion and administration) and pass on the cost savings in the form of lower prices.

 Concept store

 Concept stores are similar to speciality stores in that they are very small in size, and only stock a limited range of brands or a single brand.
-They are typically operated by the brand that controls them.
-Example: L'OCCITANE en Provence.
-The limited size and offering of L'OCCITANE's stores is too small to be considered a speciality store.
+They are typically operated by the brand that controls them, such as L'Occitane en Provence.
+The limited size and offering of L'Occitane stores is too small to be considered a speciality store.
 However, a concept store goes beyond merely selling products, and instead offers an immersive customer experience built around the way that a brand fits with the customer's lifestyle.
-Examples include Apple's concept stores, Kit Kat's concept store in Japan.
+Examples include the Apple Stores and Kit Kat's concept store in Japan.